NATIONAL FLASHLIGHT DAY

 HOW OF OBSERVE #NationalFlashlightDay

 Grab a flashlight for the shortest day of the year.
 Depending on where you live, some parts of the Northern Hemisphere experience darkness long before the solstice.
 We’re looking at you Barrow, Alaska.
-Use #NationalFlashlightDay to post on social media.
+Another place that could use a few flashlights is Tromso, Norway.
+Like Barrow, they also experience no sunlight from November to January.
+This time of no sunlight is called the Polar Night.
+All of Greenland receives 3-4 hours of sunlight during that same period, too.

 NATIONAL FLASHLIGHT DAY HISTORY